Tutorial: (RL4CAS) Reinforcement Learning for Computer Architecture and Systems Research

 ---|---|

 Mulong Luo (Cornell) currently a final-year Ph.D. candidate at Cornell University advised by Prof. Edward Suh.
-His research interests are in computer architecture, side channel, and machine learning.
-His work has been shortlisted for Top Picks in Hardware and Embedded Security, and he has also won best paper award at CPS-SPC workshop. | |
+His research interests are in computer architecture, resilience and reliability, and machine learning. | |

 Wenjie Xiong (Virginia Tech) is an assistant professor at Virginia Tech.
 Her research interests are in computer architecture and hardware security.
 Her work was selected as an Honorable Mention of IEEE Micro Top Picks 2021 and the featured paper of IEEE Transactions on Computers (TC). | |